portellam/powerstate-virtmanager/README.md

 # Power State Virtual Machine Manager
 ### v1.0.0-alpha
-Set the power state of a QEMU/KVM Virtual Machine (VM).
-Wake from Sleep or Hibernation.
-Does what `virt-manager` doesn't.
+Set the power state of a Virtual Machine (VM).
+Does what `virt-manager` doesn't;
+includes missing features like sleep, hibernate, and wake.
+Includes a TUI and GUI applications.

 **[Latest release](https://github.com/portellam/powerstate-virtmanager/releases/latest)**